SiobhanBaines/MS1-Portfolio/README.md

 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/project_modal_mobile.PNG)

 #### Code Verification
-I used https://validator.w3.org/ to check my HTML5.
+I used https://validator.w3.org/ to check my HTML5 and corrected the errors it highlighted.
 I used https://jigsaw.w3.org/css-validator/ to check my css.
+I had tried to use bottom with justify which didn't work.
+This helped to realise some of the un-used css I had created.
 I used https://autoprefixer.github.io/ to add in any prefixes I had missed.
 I also copied the HTML into word to run a spell check over it and cleaned up my bad typing.
 I used word to check my spelling.